Table of Contents

 If you are a human with a pulse, you have likely received a call from an ‘Advertising Consultant’ with Google who has been kind enough to review your advertising account and prepare some free suggestions.

 We have fallen for this before, but it won’t ultimately be worth your time and could leave with a fat credit card bill.
 This group of Consultants are actually from a 3rd party who has been contracted to try and increase your advertising spend, often at the expense of your performance.
 We have found this to be true every time we engaged with this group.
 All Google wants from their perspective is to have you pay for lots of clicks.

-Create Dedicated Landing Pages for Ads
+Marketing Idea for Lawyers #26: Create Dedicated Landing Pages for Potential Clients

-Try Bing for Lower Cost Clicks
+Marketing Idea for Law Firms #27: Try Bing for Lower Cost Clicks

 I don’t know if you’ve heard this, but I’ll let you in on a secret.
 There is actually ANOTHER search engine out there besides Google.